-SCREEN 3: RESUSCITATION SCREEN DEFINITIONS
+SCREEN 3: RESUSCITATION / STABILIZATION / TRANSITION SCREEN DEFINITIONS

-Resuscitation Reviewed Date of Birth: N/A Time of Birth: N/A Date/Time 30 Minutes After Birth: N/A Please record if the following occurred in the first 30 minutes of birth Resuscitation Details No active resuscitation needed Unknown Suction and/or mild stimulation Only CPAP PPV via bag and mask or neopuff PPV via ET tube Chest compression >30 seconds Epinephrine (ET or IV) Palliative care or DNR order If Palliative Care or DNR Order Extreme immaturity Major malformation Other Initial gas provided for resuscitation Air Supplemental Oxygen > 21% 100% Oxygen Unknown Maximum of oxygen in % provided during resuscitation Discontinuation of all resuscitation measures due to no or poor response (time in minutes) Delayed Cord Clamping attempted?
-Yes No Unknown If Yes <=29 secs 30-44 secs >=45 secs Timing unknown
+Resuscitation / Stabilization / Transition Reviewed Date of Birth: N/A Time of Birth: N/A Date/Time 30 Minutes After Birth: N/A Please record if the following occurred in the first 30 minut es of birth Resuscitation Details No active resuscitation needed Unknown Suction and/or mild stimulation and/or free flow CPAP PPV via bag and mask or T Piece PPV via ET tube Chest compression >= 30 seconds Epinephrine (ET or IV) Palliative care or DNR order If Palliative Care or DNR Order Extreme immaturity Major malformation Other If Resuscitation provided Initial gas provided for resuscitation Air/oxygen = 21% Supplemental Oxygen > 21% 100% Oxygen Unknown Maximum of oxygen in % provided during resuscitation Discontinuation of all resuscitation measures due to no or poor response (time in minutes) Delayed Cord Clamping attempted?
+Yes No Unknown Umbilical cord milking Yes No Unknown

 Record information on this screen according to the first 30 minutes of birth.
 At least one checkbox under Resuscitation Details must be selected for validation to be complete.
 You do not have to fill this information out for readmissions, but do for all outborns.
-If patient only receives CPAP, please enter PPV via bag and mask in the Resuscitation Details category.

 Provide resuscitation details that the infant received in the first 30 minutes after birth irrespective of location of resuscitation.
 Note all that apply i.e. if infant required suction, stimulation, bag and mask and intubation; mark all items for the infant (mandatory field).
 1. No active resuscitation needed: Infant did not require any resuscitation.
 These are typically babies with Apgar scores higher than 8.
 2. Unknown: If the details of resuscitation are completely unknown.
 If the infant is intubated at birth, then infer intubation rather than unknown even if details of resuscitation before intubation are unknown.
 "Unknown" categories are to be used for infants for whom no details are known and cannot be inferred from available information.
-3. Suction and/or mild stimulation: If infant required orpharyngeal or nasal suction and stimulation then code here.
-Typically all infants who require resuscitation beyond this stage have this stage completed except babies with meconium stained liquor.
+3. Suction and/or mild stimulation and/or free flow: If infant required orpharyngeal or nasal suction or free flow oxygen or stimulation then code here.
+Typically all infants who require